Castra Albana: Description

-Archaeological remains

 Circuit wall

-Like all Roman castra, the Castra Albana followed a strict civic design, forming a large fortified rectangle with four gates (praetoria, decumana, principalis sinistra and principalis dextra), with rounded corners reinforced by circular turrets (an unusual feature, but similar to the castra of Hadrian's Wall in Britain).
-The construction technique is Opus quadratum - one of its latest appearances in the Ager Romanus (it was supplanted by Opus latericium).
-The construction material is Peperino, extracted in situ from the volcanic soil on which the castra was built, which would have saved time and money.
-The construction was made difficult by the position of the encampment on an 11 degree slope, a situation which required a technical solution - a differing placement of blocks depending on the slope at different points on the wall.
-The perimeter of the wall circuit is 1334 metres; the northwest side measures 434 metres, while the parallel southeast side measures 437 metres and of the short sides, the northeast measures 224 metres, while the southwest measures 239 metres.
-The total area, therefore, is around 95,000 square metres.
+Like all Roman castra, the Castra Albana followed a regular design of a large fortified rectangle with rounded corners reinforced by circular turrets (an unusual feature, but similar to the castra of Hadrian's Wall in Britain), and with four gates (praetoria, decumana, principalis sinistra and principalis dextra),.
+The walls are of opus quadratum, one of its latest appearances in the Ager Romanus (it was supplanted by Opus latericium).
+The construction material is Peperino, extracted in situ from the volcanic soil on which the castra was built.
+The construction was made difficult by the position of the encampment on an 11 degree slope.
+The perimeter of the wall circuit is 1334 metres with sides northwest 434 m, southeast 437 m, northeast 224 m, southwest 239 m.
+The total area is around 95,000 m2.

+Unlike other fortresses, there were no external defensive ditches or earthworks, as indicated by a road which ran just outside the walls.